CPU Tweaks

 taskset -c 4-7 timeshift

-Setting a CPU limit with cpulimit
+Setting a CPU limit for an application with cpulimit

 2.2.
 The terminal application cpulimit is not installed by default, so first install it: